openedx/open-edx-proposals/oeps/oep-0042-bp-authentication.rst

 Summary
 =======

 Provides the current best practices for authentication in the Open edX platform.
-This includes a summary of authentication design and `Decisions`_, and a list of `Standardized Libraries and Utilities`_.
+This includes a summary of authentication related `decisions`_, including a list of `standardized libraries and utilities`_.

 Context
 =======